geneontology/noctua/LANDING.md

-# Welcome...
+# Introduction

-...to the general public face of Noctua. _Current development is very rapid, so some of these docs may be out of date._
+Welcome to the general public face of Noctua. _Current development is very rapid, so some of these docs may be out of date._

 ![Noctua screenshot](https://geneontology.github.io/noctua/images/screenshot.png)